-It seems my indignation is here to stay, as the show producers seem to have abandoned the use of “Red Right Hand” altogether in the later seasons.
+It seems my indignation is here to stay, as the show producers appear to have abandoned the use of “Red Right Hand” altogether in the later seasons.
 In Season 1, I could always depend on the track’s clipped tones to signal my absorption back into early 20th century Birmingham.
 By Season 3, however, we started getting covers of the song instead of the original.
 And now in Season 5, we’ve lost the Red Right Hand altogether.
 It’s become so strongly associated with the show that it feels disorienting not to hear it at the start of each episode, which is a testament to one aspect of Peaky Blinders I can never stop thinking about: the music.

 The curation of a soundtrack, especially during montages and in the opening and closing credits of a television show, can drastically transform how a story comes across.
 Through music we receive guidance on how to feel when watching: the selected songs convey emotion, which in turn sets the tone for a scene.
-I’m sure I’m biased because my music taste consists primarily of rock music, but I’ve always felt that Peaky Blinders nails it on the music front.
+I’m sure I’m biased because my music taste consists primarily of modern alternative rock, but I’ve always felt that Peaky Blinders nails it on the music front.
 Tracks are hard-hitting when they need to be in order to illustrate the gritty underbelly of Birmingham in the 1910s, 20s, and now 30s.

 Take this scene, for example, in which Tommy Shelby (played by Irish actor Cillian Murphy) attempts to carry out a murder, set to “Bad Habits” by The Last Shadow Puppets.